Tamogh123/neuroptimus/docs/tutorial.rst

 =     ==================================
 A     List of available fitness functions and weights assigned to the selected functions.
 B     Normalizes the weights (optional).
-C     Parameters passed to the fitness functions.
+C     Spike detection treshold passed to the fitness functions.
+D     Spike window time passed to the fitness functions.
 =     ==================================

 Run tab